Finbuckle/Finbuckle.MultiTenant/docs/CoreConcepts.md

 ## MultiTenant Strategies
 Responsible for determining and returning a tenant identifier string for the current request.
-* Several strategies are provided based on subdomain, route, etc. See [MultiTenant Strategies](Strategies) for more information.
+* Several strategies are provided based on host, route, etc. See [MultiTenant Strategies](Strategies) for more information.
 * Custom strategies implementing `IMultiTenantStrategy` can be used as well.

 ## MultiTenant Stores